 Each summer thousands of loggerhead turtles return to Turtle Bay, the area they emerged as hatchlings, to lay their eggs.
 Parks and Wildlife staff and volunteers have been monitoring this during annual surveys each January since 1994 and Turtle Bay is one of the most important loggerhead nesting areas in the southern hemisphere.

 The island’s history as a pastoral lease ended when it became a national park in 2009, although evidence of this history remains across the island, as do the remnants of a garrison at Quoin Bluff South.
-Feral animal eradication programs are on track to prepare Dirk Hartog Island for the reintroduction of species that became extinct on the island during its pastoral days.
-Translocations will take place over 12 years beginning in 2018.
-Find out more on the Return to 1616 page.
+The exciting Return to 1616 Ecological Restoration Project is now breathing life back into the island with the eradication of feral animals now complete.
+The reintroduction of species that became extinct on the island during its pastoral days began in 2018 and further translocations will take place over 12 years.
+When visiting Dirk Hartog Island National Park, you can help protect these animals by downloading and reading the island protection brochure before leaving home.

 Access & Safety